 OPM requires that all FEHB plans provide certain information to their FEHB members.
 You may get information about us, our networks, providers, and facilities.
-OPM's FEHB website (www.opm.gov/healthcare-insurance/healthcare) lists the specific types of information that we must make available to you.
+OPM's FEHB website (www.opm.gov/insure) lists the specific types of information that we must make available to you.
+Some of the required information is listed below.